HERC: Integrated Veteran Care Consolidated Data Sets (IVC CDS) Cost Data

 Identifying the Total Cost of an Inpatient Stay

-In this section, we share an algorithm for identifying the cost of an inpatient hospital stay and sample SQL code.
+In this section, we share an algorithm for identifying the cost of an acute inpatient hospital stay and sample SQL code.
 This is only one method for identifying inpatient costs and is meant to serve as a starting point for data users conducting their own evaluations.

 This method uses the CDS_Claim_Header file.
 We use Billing_Provider_TaxID as the facility identifier; therefore, without de-duplicating, this method may lead to overcounting of stays.
 Data users should de-duplicate to address potential overcounting.